smilo7/mpc-jnd-experiment/README.md

 `static/audio`
 - Contains the interpolated range of audio samples

+`collected_data`
+- Contains the results from our experiment.
+These were exported from our MongoDB database.

 The rest of the files constitute the experiment website viewable at the link above.

 ---